vele616/monorepo/packages/jobboard/website/content/jobs/project-manager-data-science-pathrise-dELgY.md

 *   3+ years of experience as a Program Manager, Project Manager, Consultant, or similar role in the tech space
 *   A special combination of grit and tenacity where individual contribution is high leverage short-term, but making thoughtful decisions to scale and delegate long-term
-*   Experience leading an internal team through multiple sprint cyclesExcellent project management, communication, and organizational skills
+*   Experience leading an internal team through multiple sprint cycles Excellent project management, communication, and organizational skills
 *   Experience with at least one project management tool (Asana, Trello, Jira, etc..)
 *   Highly adaptable, resilient, and calm under pressure given change and context switching is constant